POETRY & PILGRIMAGE

 And were the fruit of his riverside vision.

-Of some namby-pamby neo-vegan pacifism.
+Of his namby-pamby neo-vegan pacifism.

 Oh, now he shuffled on, drag-heeled, torn, heavy-hearted,